DayZedAndConfused762/Y.A.A.C/doc/software.md

 - [Cool-Retro-Term](https://github.com/Swordfish90/cool-retro-term?tab=readme-ov-file): A terminal emulator which mimics the look and feel of the old cathode tube screens.
 It has been designed to be eye-candy, customizable, and reasonably lightweight.
   - [Third Party Themes](https://github.com/Swordfish90/cool-retro-term/wiki/Third-Party-Themes): Themes for Cool-Retro-Term.
   - [MatrixHasYou](https://github.com/narkhy/MatrixHasYou?tab=readme-ov-file): A script that simulates with the exact right times on the terminal the four messages recieved by Thomas Anderson ("Neo") at the beggining of the popular film "The Matrix".
-- [crontab guru](https://crontab.guru/): The quick and simple editor for cron schedule expressions by Cronitor.
 - [Putty](https://www.putty.org/): PuTTY is an SSH and telnet client.
 - [tmux](https://github.com/tmux/tmux/wiki): tmux is a terminal multiplexer.
 It lets you switch easily between several programs in one terminal, detach them (they keep running in the background) and reattach them to a different terminal.
   - [Tmux Configuration](https://github.com/samoshkin/tmux-config): Tmux configuration, that supercharges your tmux and builds cozy and cool terminal environment.